androidstarters/generator-android-architecture/README.md

 ?
 Choose architecture from https://github.com/googlesamples/android-architecture?
-(Use arrow keys) ❯ todo-mvp - Basic Model-View-Presenter architecture. todo-mvp-loaders - Based on todo-mvp, fetches data using Loaders. todo-mvp-databinding - Based on todo-mvp, uses the Data Binding Library. todo-mvp-clean - Based on todo-mvp, uses concepts from Clean Architecture. todo-mvp-dagger - Based on todo-mvp, uses Dagger2 for Dependency Injection. todo-mvp-rxjava - Based on todo-mvp, uses RxJava for concurrency and data layer abstraction.
+(Use arrow keys) ❯ todo-mvp - Basic Model-View-Presenter architecture. todo-mvp-loaders - Based on todo-mvp, fetches data using Loaders. todo-databinding - Based on todo-mvp, uses the Data Binding Library. todo-mvp-clean - Based on todo-mvp, uses concepts from Clean Architecture. todo-mvp-dagger - Based on todo-mvp, uses Dagger2 for Dependency Injection. todo-mvp-rxjava - Based on todo-mvp, uses RxJava for concurrency and data layer abstraction.